peivanov/igold_scraper/README.md

 The site structure may change, requiring regex/pattern updates.

-## The script is for educational and personal use only.
+## The scripts are for educational and personal use only.
-## Please check igold.bg’s and tavex.bg's Terms of Service before heavy use.
+## Please check igold.bg's and tavex.bg's Terms of Service before heavy use.

 ## 📜 License